ExcitedPositron/ExcitedPositron.github.io/about/index.md

 Hi, I'm Helena I am a PhD student in accelerator physics.
-I was born in Czech Republic but lived in United States, Canada, UK, Japan and now in France so if you ask me where is my home, don't expect a short answer.
+I was born in Czech Republic but lived in United States, Canada, UK, Japan and now in France.
+All of these places made me feel at home for some time.
+So if you ask me where I'm from, don't expect a short answer.
 I am an adventurer, book lover, board game enthousiast and sometimes a cauch potato.

 <figure>
         <a href="/assets/img/posts/ger.jpg"><img src="/assets/img/posts/ger.jpg"></a>